zenvisuals/passport-oauth2-meetup/README.md

 This authentication strategy authenticates users using their meetup account.
 Users have to be logged on to Meetup.com to complete the process.
 Meetup API does not supply username or email for its user profile.
 This strategy has been tweaked to include auto generation of username.
-The username will be identified as "meetup_<meetupID>".
+The username will be identified as `meetup_<meetupID>`.
 The auto generation can be disabled.
 If there is no username generated, there will be nothing to identify the user unless the user has already logged on.
 Passport.connect function has to be modified to continue the process even when there are no username or email provided.